Sailfish: Hunting behaviour

 Sailfish have been reported to use their bills for hitting schooling fish by tapping (short-range movement) or slashing (horizontal large-range movement) at them.

 The sail is normally kept folded down when swimming and only raised when the sailfish attack their prey.
 The raised sail has been shown to reduce sideways oscillations of the head, which is likely to make the bill less detectable by prey fish.
 This strategy allows sailfish to put their bills close to fish schools or even into them without being noticed by the prey before hitting them.

 Sailfish usually attack one at a time, and the small teeth on their bills inflict injuries on their prey fish in terms of scale and tissue removal.
 Typically, about two prey fish are injured during a sailfish attack, but only 24% of attacks result in capture.
 As a result, injured fish increase in number over time in a fish school under attack.
 Given that injured fish are easier to catch, sailfish benefit from the attacks of their conspecifics but only up to a particular group size.
 A mathematical model showed that sailfish in groups of up to 70 individuals should gain benefits in this way.
-The underlying mechanism was termed protoco-operation because it does not require any spatial co-ordination of attacks and could be a precursor to more complex forms of group hunting.
+The underlying mechanism was termed proto-cooperation because it does not require any spatial coordination of attacks and could be a precursor to more complex forms of group hunting.